CI-CSE/ci-cse.github.io/jekyll-theme-cicse/README.md

 {% endfor}
 ```

+#### Subfolders in collections
+Collection navigation shows pages nested in subfolders using indentation.
+However, it is your responsibility to ensure that the order of pages makes
+sense.

 ### Post authors
 You can specify the author of a post by setting the `author` key in post's front matter.